TikTok celebrities criminally charged after LA house parties

 The Los Angeles city attorney’s office filed misdemeanor charges Thursday against Hall and Gray.
 The internet celebrities with millions of followers on TikTok share a home and allegedly held two parties less than a week apart.

-It was not immediately clear if Hall and Gray had attorneys who could speak on their behalf.
+It was not immediately clear if Hall and Gray had attorneys who could speak on their behalf and efforts to reach their representatives were unsuccessful.

 City Attorney Mike Feuer said he is not aware of any COVID-19 cases that have yet been linked to the Aug.
 8 and Aug.
 14 house parties, but the two-week period for symptoms to appear has not passed.
 Los Angeles police responded to both parties, which featured several hundred guests, and issued citations.